-Course Number and Name: EMS 1713 Concepts of Neurolo ogical Medicine-Lect ure & Lab Description: This course consists of the theory, anatomy, physiology, pathophysiology, and treatments associated with conditions of the nervous system.
-This includes conditions related to structure and those associated with organic and non- organic brain disease.
+Course Number and Name:

+This course consists of the theory, anatomy, physiology, pathophysiology, and treatments associated with conditions of the nervous system.
+This includes conditions related to structure and those associated with organic and non-organic brain disease.
 Changes in the lifespan will be included.
 It is also a laboratory experience designed to give psychomotor experience to the theoretical concepts developed in the lecture.

-Hour Breakdown: Semester Cred Hours it Lecture Clinical/Field Contact Hours 3 2 2 60
+Semester Credit Hours Lecture Clinical/Field Contact Hours 3 2 2 60